whowechina/iidx_pico/README.md

 ### What If?
 * I can't find pogopin connector.
-  I figured out another connector choice, which is a 3.5mm 4P headphone jack.
+**Solution:** I figured out another connector choice, which is a 3.5mm 4P headphone jack.
 It uses analog to communicate turntable movements, but I'm still testing it, so stay tuned.
 I will update this document.
 * I don't have Bambu Lab's machine, or I don't have an AMS system.
-  There're many online vendors and people providing paid Bambu printing service.
+**Solution:** There're many online vendors and people providing paid Bambu printing service.
 Or you can just use other 3D printers.
 It's just the numbers in the OpenSCAD source file or STL files are finetuned on my Bambu Lab X1.
 You may need to adjust a little on your 3D printer system to get perfect result.
 And regarding the multi-color thing, maybe you can just paint the top layer by hand.
 I know people do miniature painting, I think it would be similar.
 * STL files are not accurate, difficult to assemble.
 **Solution:** 3D printer systems are different one from another, it results in small differences even with same model file and some configuration.
 If the printed parts are not happy with each other, you can fiddle with the OpenSCAD source file and the numbers in it for your case.
 * I don't have resin printer.
 * I can't find Kailh low-profile stabilizer.
 * I don't have electronic DIY gears.
-  OK, this project is a electronic hobby project, maybe it's not for you if you don't plan to do electronic DIYs.
-You can buy good mini-cons online.
+**Solution:** OK, this is an electronic hobby project, maybe it's not for you if you don't plan to do electronic DIYs.
+There're many good IIDX controllers you can purchase somewhere online.

-Documentation still in progress, come later...